Extending fibrations on knot complements to ribbon disk complements: Extending the fibration on the knot complement to a fibration of the disk complement

 Let $p$ be a dot singularity of $\F$, and reorient $\F$ if necessary so that $p$ is an index-$0$ critical point of $\F$.
 Flow from $p$ in the positive $S^1$ direction until finding a singular leaf (with cone point $q$).
 This must happen eventually, since $\F$ is defined on a manifold with boundary.

-\begin{claim} If $q$ is a cone of index $1$, then $q$ satisfies the second condition of the proposition. \end{claim} \begin{proof} We argue that every index-$1$ cone satisfies the second condition.
+\begin{claim} If $q$ is a cone of index $1$, then $q$ satisfies the second condition of the proposition. \end{claim} \begin{innerproof}[Proof of claim] We argue that every index-$1$ cone satisfies the second condition.

 Recall $k_0=k_1$.
 Fix a nonsingular leaf $L$ of $\F$ which meets $\boundary V$.
 Reparametrize $\F$ in a neighborhood of the index-$0$ points so that $\F^{-1}(0)=L\cup\{$the $k_0$ index-$0$ critical points$\}$ and the cone singularities all lie in distinct leaves of $\F$.
 Let $V_\theta=\cup_{0\le x\le\theta}\F^{-1}(x)$.
 Suppose $V_{\theta}$ has $n$ components for $\theta_0-\epsilon<\theta<\theta_0$ while $V_{\theta}$ has $n-1$ components for $\theta_0\le\theta<\theta+\epsilon$, for some $\theta_0$.
 Then $\F^{-1}(\theta_0)$ must contain a cone satisfying the proposition.
-See Figure \ref{fig:vtheta}.
+See Figure~\ref{fig:vtheta}.
 (Recall each $\F^{-1}(\theta)$ meets $\boundary V$ in one curve.)

 Note $V_0=\F^{-1}(0)$ has at least $k_0+1$ components, while $V_{2\pi}=V$ has one component.
 Therefore, the number of components must decrease at least $k_0$ times.
-But there are $k_1=k_0$ cones, so every index-$1$ cone must satisfy the second condition of proposition. \end{proof}
+But there are $k_1=k_0$ cones, so every index-$1$ cone must satisfy the second condition of proposition.
+This completes the proof of the claim. \end{innerproof}

 Now assume $q$ is an index-$2$ critical point.
-See Figure \ref{fig:noindex2}.
+See Figure~\ref{fig:noindex2}.
 There is a leaf component of $\F$ near $q$ which is sphere separating $V$ into two pieces, one of which is a ball $B$ not containing $p$.
 There is some dot $p'$ inside $B$.
 Repeat the argument starting from the dot $p'$ instead of $B$.
-If $p'$ does not satisfy Proposition \ref{notindex2}, then we find another spherical leaf component of $\F$ inside $B$, bouding a ball in $B'\subset B$ that does not contain $p'$.
+If $p'$ does not satisfy Proposition~\ref{notindex2}, then we find another spherical leaf component of $\F$ inside $B$, bouding a ball in $B'\subset B$ that does not contain $p'$.
 Then there is a dot point $p''$ inside $B'$.
-We continue inductively; since there are finitely many critical points in $\F$, eventually we must find a dot point as in Proposition \ref{notindex2}. \end{proof}
+We continue inductively; since there are finitely many critical points in $\F$, eventually we must find a dot point as in Proposition~\ref{notindex2}, completing the proof of Proposition~\ref{notindex2}. \end{proof}